cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 To give the new v2 information a data structure you need:

 1. A set of **stats per player**: it makes sense to save one `struct` for each player and map it by address.
-Recall that a game is stored at `StoredGame-value-123`, where `StoredGame-value-` is a constant prefix.
+Remember that a game is stored at `StoredGame-value-123`, where `StoredGame-value-` is a constant prefix.
 In a similar fashion, Starport is going to create a new constant to use as the prefix for players:

     ```sh
     $ starport scaffold map playerInfo wonCount:uint lostCount:uint forfeitedCount:uint --module checkers --no-message